hikeventures/hikeventures.github.io/_posts/2015-06-27-Mariehamn-aland-islands-worth-a-visit.markdown

 Finnish flag on the sunshine deck of the Viking Grace.
 <br><br><a href="https://www.flickr.com/photos/90204224@N07/19138034831" title="2015-05-31 16.50.02"><img src="https://c1.staticflickr.com/1/351/19138034831_77cb943522_o.jpg" width="992" height="744"></a><br>

 In general it was a nice weekend trip.
-I was a bit disappointed however that all the shops were closed in Mariehamn.
+I was a bit disappointed however that all the shops were closed in Mariehamn on Saturday.
 Fortunately, there were some interesting museums to visit.
-Next time I will visit Aland I am planning to explore the area outside of Mariehamn including a visit to the castle and some hiking or biking.
+Next time when I am going to visit Aland I am planning to explore the area outside of Mariehamn including a visit to the castle and some hiking or biking.